 Plagiarism is defined as the practice of taking someone else's written or spoken work or ideas without proper citation and presenting it as original to the student.
 Plagiarism is a serious offense in higher education.
 While Gateway recognizes not all cultures accept that plagiarism is dishonest scholarship, it remains the norm in western society and academics.
 Therefore, at Gateway plagiarism and cheating on exams will be considered an infringement of the institution's academic policy as well as an ethical conduct violation.
-The following briefly outlines the procedures/policies in dealing with plagiarism were approved by Gateway faculty in 2018.
+The following briefly outlines the procedures/policies in dealing with plagiarism approved by Gateway faculty in 2020.
 The full policy is included as an addendum.

 - 1. The initial determination of whether an infraction has taken place, or has not, occurs entirely within the setting of the individual class where the assignment was submitted. - 2.
 The student will have a required discussion of the infraction with the professor and/or the Student Relations Committee. - 3.
 Plagiarism resulting from a lack of understanding of what constitutes cheating or plagiarism on the first offense, the professor can choose to allow the student to make-up the work with or without penalty and may suggest or require attending a workshop or seminar on the issue. - 4.
-In most cases, willful cheating or plagiarism will result in a failing grade for the assignment and/or a failing grade for the course. - 5.
-The professor will complete an Academic Integrity Incident Report, providing pertinent details including what instruction or training, if any, was suggested or required. - 6.
-The incident report will be placed in the student's academic file in the Registrar's office and the Registrar will communicate the decision to the student. - 7.
-Subsequent instances of plagiarism or cheating are described in the full policy and may result in probation, suspension, or expulsion.
+Plagiarism resulting from an oversight such as footnote without the quote in quotation marks or quotation marks without a footnote may be deemed a minor incident.
+A third minor incident will be counted as a first major offense. - 5.
+In most cases, willful cheating or major offense plagiarism will result in a failing grade for the assignment and/or a failing grade for the course. - 6.
+The professor will complete an Academic Integrity Incident Report, providing pertinent details including what instruction or training, if any, was suggested or required. - 7.
+The incident report will be placed in the student's academic file in the Registrar's office and the Registrar will communicate the decision to the student.

+8. Subsequent instances of plagiarism or cheating are described in the full policy and may result in probation, suspension, or expulsion.